morzhanov/graphql-nodejs-boilerplate/README.md

 - All parts of application developed using Typescript, you can review how to use GraphQL with NodeJS and Typescript.
 - Project uses TypeOrm ORM to easily manage Postgress database from your NodeJS application.

-# Main Technologies and libraries
+# Main technologies and libraries

 - <a href="https://nodejs.org/en/">NodeJS</a>
 - <a href="https://graphql.org/">GraphQL</a>